grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-VUs-Exercises.md

 ### Wrapping up

-With this exercise, you should be able to see the power in being able to ramp up and down the number of VUs in order to model your test activity.
+With this exercise, you should be able to see the power of being able to ramp up and down the number of VUs in order to model your test activity.